Office of Study Abroad Scholarship

 Participants of UCA sponsored Study Abroad programs may apply for an Office of Study Abroad Scholarship.

-The scholarship application will open October 3, 2016 and close November 30, 2016.
+The scholarship application deadline is: November 30, 2016.
 Applicants will be notified about the scholarship before staff leaves for winter break.
 Pending full enrollment of a UCA sponsored study abroad program, funding will be released to approved applicants in fall, spring or summer academic terms.

 A letter of recommendation must be submitted from a professor to support each student’s scholarship application.
 Letters of recommendation may be submitted to the Office of Study Abroad by the professor to Torreyson Library 109 or via email to StudyAbroad@uca.edu or firstname.lastname@example.org.

-Participants of Faculty-Led are eligible for up to $1,500.
+Participants of Faculty-Led Programs are eligible for up to $1,500

-Participants of Semester Exchange programs are eligible for up to $2,000.
+Participants of Language Immersion Programs are eligible for up to $1,000

-- Participants of Language Immersion programs are eligible for up to $1,000.
+Participants of Semester Exchange programs are eligible for up to $2,000

 Students who are approved for a scholarship must apply for the study abroad program and submit all payments by the publicized deadlines.
 Scholarships will not be released prior to payment due dates.

 Note: Office of Study Abroad Scholarships can only be applied to fall, spring or summer UCA sponsored programs such as: a UCA Faculty-Led Program, a Semester Exchange at a partner university, or a language immersion program.
-Independent programs arranged by a third party provider or students who design their own program are not eligible for this scholarship.
+Independent programs arranged by a third party provider or a student who designs his or her own program are not eligible for this scholarship.

 Additional Scholarship Information